 The Phase Switch controls the relative phase of the subwoofer to best reinforce the other loudspeakers in your system.
-Adjustments to this control will change your x-sub's interaction with the rest of your speaker system, providing the least cancellation, and thus the best response in any room.
-With SPL meter in hand (or, better yet, on a tripod in the listening position), play an 80Hz tone (for this exercise the crossover point must be set to 80Hz if you are not using the LFE Subwoofer Input) and switch the Phase Switch from "0" to "180."
+Adjustments to this control will change the subwoofer's interaction with the rest of your speaker system, providing the least cancellation, and thus the best response in any room.
+With SPL meter in hand (or, better yet, on a tripod in the listening position), play an 80Hz tone (for this exercise the crossover point must be set to 80Hz if you are not using the LFE Subwoofer Input) and switch the Phase Switch from "0" to "180°."
 Watching your SPL meter, select the setting that results in the biggest peaks in sound pressure levels (i.e. reads highest on the meter).

 To verify your measurements, go back to the listening position and listen for yourself using music you know.
-If the bass from the x-sub seems to be coming from the front speakers rather than noticeably separated from them and reduced in output level, you have got it right.
-The optimum setting indicates the least amount of bass wave cancellation, and should be left alone after setting until the subwoofer or other speakers in your room are moved, or placement is altered in any way.
-With typical front corner placement in most rooms you may very well find that the "0" setting is best.
+If the bass from the subwoofer seems to be coming from the front speakers rather than noticeably separated from them and reduced in output level, you have got it right.
+The optimum setting indicates the least amount of bass wave cancellation, and should be left alone until the subwoofer or other speakers in your room are moved, or placement is altered in any way.
+With typical front corner placement in most rooms you may very well find that the "0°" setting is best.

-Caring for your x-series speakers
+Caring for your ELT525 speakers

-Your Onix x-series speakers do not need much exterior maintenance other than an occasional dusting.
-Please use care with the gloss black or wood veneer finish and treat them as you would a piano or fine furniture finish.
-The black Onix speakers can be waxed with automotive carnuba wax if desired.
-With the satin black finish, waxing may even increase the gloss of the finish slightly!
-Wood veneer surfaces can be cleaned with a damp cloth (using water) if necessary.
-We recommend the 3M Yellow Detail Cloth (part # 39016) for dust on both the black and wood veneer surfaces as it does not scratch the finish.
+Your AV123 ELT525 speakers do not need much exterior maintenance other than an occasional dusting.
+Please use care with the wood veneer finish and treat them as you would a fine furniture finish.
+We recommend the 3M Yellow Detail Cloth (part # 39016) for dust on the wood veneer surfaces as it does not scratch the finish.